 In theory, this scenario can be combined with “Explorers & Pirates.”
 However, I'd advise against it, because the starting island in “Explorers & Pirates” is smaller than the starting island in “The Caravans.”
-But if you still want to give it a try, place the oasis hex on the place for the hex marked with the “12” and remove a mountains hex from the terrain hexes designated for the starting island instead.
+But if you still want to give it a try, place the oasis hex on the space marked with the “12” and remove a mountains hex from the terrain hexes designated for the starting island instead.
 Since there is no Longest Road in “Explorers & Pirates,” the camels have no effect on roads.

 g.
 Barbarian Attack and Traders & Barbarians